protocollabs/maparo-std/doc/control-protocol.md

 ### Module Start

-Used to start module on server
+Used to start module on server.

+The module-start message is self-contained.
+All server actions depends on this message and are stateless.
+There is no need for the server to store information from previous null-request, info-request or any other messages.
+This behavior is intended.

 #### Module Start Request
 ```